edouardpoitras/osm-geo-mapper/README.md

         osm-geo-mapper [FLAGS] [OPTIONS]

     FLAGS:
-            --show-amenities     Display all amenities - can take a while and cover up overlapping features like buildings --show-boundaries    Display all boundaries - can take a while and cover up overlapping features like roads -h, --help               Prints help information
-            --show-landuse       Display all landuse areas - can take a while and cover up overlapping features like buildings
+        -h, --help               Prints help information
-            --show-leisure       Display all leisure areas - can cover up overlapping features like buildings -V, --version            Prints version information
+        -V, --version            Prints version information

     OPTIONS:
         -a, --address <address>              The address that will be used when fetching OpenStreetMap data -g, --geojson-file <geojson-file>    Optionally provide a geojson file directly to be parsed and displayed in the terminal